Unraveling the graph structure of tabular data through Bayesian and spectral analysis

 This accuracy is used to calculate the weights of the edges.
 Let $\epsilon(u\rightarrow v_c) \in \mathbb R^+$ be a function that quantifies the contribution of a column associated with $u$ to the task of predicting the values of column $p$ using the GBM.
 Here, we choose the weight function of an edge $(u, v)$ as:

 Next we discuss how to choose $\epsilon$.
 To use \eqref{eqVar2graph} and consequently, to construct the interpretability graph, it is necessary to choose a way to explain the prediction of a given variable $v$ due to the presence of a feature $u$.
 There is a wide range of methods in the literature to achieve this\cite{molnarInterpretableMachineLearning}.
 In this work, we opted to use the SHapley Additive exPlanations (SHAP) \cite{samekLearningExplainableTrees2020,lundbergLocalExplanationsGlobal2020}.
-The SHAP method approximates the Shapley value\cite{kuhnContributionsTheoryGames1953}.
-The SHAP method was motivated in the theory of cooperation games and works by quantifying the marginal contribution of a feature to a single prediction task.
+The SHAP\cite{kuhnContributionsTheoryGames1953} method was motivated in the theory of cooperation games and works by quantifying the marginal contribution of a feature to a single prediction task.

 Since the SHAP value is calculated for each element of the dataset, we have a different graph defined by~\eqreff{eqVar2graph} for each instance.
 For example, if the tabular data corresponds to a survey, the graph can be used to study the answers of each person.
 Although this local exploration allows associating a graph with each instance in the data, in this work we focus on a single graph to describe the entire dataset.
 In this case, the weight of edge $(u,v)$ is defined as the mean of the absolute values of SHAP, that is